KoichiNakamura038/KoichiNakamura038/README.md

 I also develop blockchain-based applications, including smart contracts, decentralized applications (dApps), Web3 integrations, and blockchain infrastructure, building secure and production-ready solutions for modern decentralized ecosystems.

-This version is suitable for a GitHub profile and clearly communicates expertise in AI, full-stack development, and blockchain in just three professional sentences.

 ## 🛠 Skills